kazuhiro4949/EditDistance/README.md

 ```

 That enables to pileline the incremental update.
-You don't have to take into account Diff between DataSource and UI.
+You don't have to take into account the differences.

 # How dose it work?

-The following examples show how this library update UI.
-They generate random elements for data source and update incrementally.
+The followings show how this library update UI.
+They generate random elements for the data source and update UI incrementally.

 | UITableView | UICollectionView |
 |---|---|